Call For Proposals: Departmental Grants Available for Anthropology Graduate Students

 Applications need to include the following (please number your responses).

-d.
-Explain how this project will contribute to your dissertation, MA paper, or professional development
+6. Explain how this activity will contribute towards your MA project or PhD dissertation or professional development (150 words).

 Submit your final proposal via email to Laurel Carpenter and Barbara Strauss.